microsoft/BotFramework-WebChat/AdaptiveCards.md

 ### Actions

-An Adaptive Card [may afford actions](http://adaptivecards.io/documentation/#create-cardschema) which define buttons that the user may click.
+An Adaptive Card [may afford actions](http://adaptivecards.io/documentation/#create-cardschema) which define buttons that the user may tap.
 There are 4 types of Adaptive Card actions:

 | Action Type | Implementation details |
 |---|---|